 We believe that our purpose as a Church is to bring about the Reign of God into our world.
 We do not sit back and wait for heaven, but rather we make a difference at the time and place we find ourselves in.
 For this reason, Social Justice informs a significant part of our activities and thinking at Kavanagh.
 All tutor classes or year levels are encouraged to carry out an action for the good of others and all students are encouraged to participate in these projects.
 Senior students are on a roster at the Mercy Parish to help with the cooking of meals for the needy.

 There are two times of the year when Social Justice is particularly emphasised.
 The first is during Lent and the second is the Caritas Challenge, the timing of which can vary from year to year.
 Our school has an emphasis on Catholic social teaching as part of our annual and strategic plan, and more can be read about this on the national Caritas page.

-Please click on the following link to view a digital copy of the NZ Catholic
+Please click on the following link to view this month's issue of the NZ Catholic

 Sunday September 5, 2021

 Psalm 46:1 "God is our refuge and strength, an ever present help in times of trouble."

 Monday August 30, 2021

 Psalm 147:5 Great is our Lord, and mighty in power; His understanding is infinite.

 Psalm 90:14 Satisfy us in the morning with your steadfast love, that we may rejoice and be glad all our days.